joSanchez28/project-echo-chamber.github.io/README.md

 # Project Echo

+## Abstract
+In this project we mine data from a public database of Reddit comments and use it to observe and understand better the echo chamber effect.
+We perform an observational study on the interaction between Reddit communities centered around political discussion.
+More precisely, we are interested in social engineering and leveraging the effect to guess the ideology of users based on this public data.
+We introduce several different approaches to that problem.

 ## Introduction
 Has the high connectivity that came with the internet made us better?
 Is it fostering healthy discussion and debate between the different communities or is the amount of information available distracting us from the real issues of our society?
 Which sources are reliable?
 Who to trust?
 If we form an opinion, was it really our own or were we influenced by someone with an agenda?
 Do this things even happen or is this all just tin-foil hat speculation?

 Questions like this arise in our day-to-day interactions with modern social media but answering them requires a tremendous amount of effort due to the sheer amount of data at our fingertips.
-To have a good picture of how a particular technology (the internet no less) is shaping debate we to understand how information spreads.
+To have a good picture of how a particular technology (the internet no less) is shaping debate we need to understand how information spreads.

-We believe that this is really important since big challenges lie ahead of our generation: climate change, the rise of populism or the increasing inequality, both between nations and within borders, just to give a few examples.
-Fake news and crafted narratives have been a hot topic for a while, and while the internet has given certain agents the ability to reach a lot of people with minimal effort it has also provided huge advancements just for the mere fact that sharing information and knowledge is easier than ever in history.
-Hence, understanding the way in which we communicate through that vast network is key in order to come up with ways to protect ourselves from bad actors that might try to influence our reasoning.

-## Abstract
-TODO
+We will try to understand and assess how deep of an echo chamber some of the top subreddits about politics are, visualising the network in different ways and coming up with techniques that allow us to directly observe echo chambers and isolation.

-In this project we will adopt the perspective of a malicious agent that wants to meddle in the 2016 election via social engineering at large scale and try to demonstrate how the so called [echo chamber effect](https://tinyurl.com/pxpdddo), one of the main arguments presented against modern mass social media, could be exploited to find collectives on the net and target propaganda tailored to their views.
+As part of the project we will also adopt the perspective of a malicious agent that wants to meddle in the 2016 election via social engineering at large scale and try to demonstrate how echo chambers could be exploited to find collectives on the net and target propaganda tailored to their views.
 We will use natural language processing techniques on massive public data available on Reddit to try and exploit the isolation that some communities experiment in order to classify it's users according to their political views.
-This would be the first step that a rogue agent would need to perform in order to fine-tune a massive propaganda campaign.
+This would be the first step that any agent would need to perform in order to fine-tune a massive propaganda campaign.

 ## Research Questions
 - What is the echo-chamber effect?
 Is it measurable?